A Foolproof Guide to Root Cause Analysis

 RCA Categories

-• Safety-based RCA: This process is used to examine and identify the root causes of any failure of safety observance, accident analysis, or other issues related to occupational safety and health.
+• Safety-based RCA: This process examines and identifies the root causes of any failure of safety observance, accident analysis, or other issues related to occupational safety and health.

 • Production-based RCA: This is often conducted in the field of quality control for manufacturing to investigate the root causes of why certain defects are present either within the manufacturing process or end product.